 The next thing we need to understand is what kinds of opportunities we should be looking for.
-It turns out there are five types.

-2. Sometimes it makes sense to walk away from a situation and focus our energies elsewhere.
+2. Sometimes it makes sense to walk away from a situation entirely and focus our energies elsewhere.
 The new situation will not be perfect either — issues will still arise.
-But handling these might teach us more, reward us better, or enable us to create more of the outcomes we care most about.
+But handling these issues might teach us more, reward us better, or enable us to create more of the outcomes we care most about.

 3. One is simply to fix the problem.
 This means resolving the issue and restoring the situation back to the way it was before.